UPPMAX/uppmax_intro_python/docs/reflections/20250304/README.md

 - The instructor is great, motivated, and interactive, which makes sure each participant understand each step.
-  For me, the best part of this course was to let me practice HRC and run simply code.
-This practice removed the fear to start using HRC.
+  For me, the best part of this course was to let me practice [HPC] and run simply code.
+This practice removed the fear to start using [HPC].
-  I was afraid if I do something wrong while I am logging into HRC and mess up there.
+  I was afraid if I do something wrong while I am logging into [HPC] and mess up there.
   I absolutely recommend others to take this course if they have not.